Pet Food Math Cheat Sheet

 Are you feeding a diet high in carbohydrates?

 Steve Brown pet food formulator states the gold standard for the food calories breakdown would be:

 Note that the percentage of calories is not the same as the "guaranteed analysis" %.
 To determine the percentage of calories we have created the Pet Food Math Cheat Sheet which you can use to analyze and compare any type of pet food.
 Dry kibble, canned food, baked kibble, freeze-dried, raw, etc.

-Just enter the information from the "Guaranteed Analysis" and the "Calorie Content" on the food label and the cheat sheet will do the math so you can compare any type of food.
+Enter the information from the "Guaranteed Analysis" and the "Calorie Content" on the food label and the cheat sheet will do the math so you can compare any type of food. +

 Percentage of Calories from:

 With dry food determining the cost to feed per day and how long a bag of dry food will last can be a bit complicated because dry foods have differing densities and weights.
 The typical dry food is close to 4 oz per cup and has about 4 cups per pound.
 But foods can vary widely.
 One food can have close to 3 oz a cup (5 ¼ cups/lb) and another about 5 ¾ oz a cup (2 ¾ cups/lb).
 With the Pet Food Math Cheat Sheet you can determine the ounces per cup and cups per pound of food using the calorie content of the food.
 The Pet Food Math Cheat Sheet is a Microsoft Excel spreadsheet.
 You can download and use Microsoft Excel for free. https://www.office.com/

 The spreadsheet can also be opened and used with other spreadsheet programs like Google Sheets. https://www.google.com/sheets/about/